okdiplodok/Annotator-instructions/Video_subs.md

 <h1><strong>Overview</strong></h1>

-<p>Help us determine emotion depicted in a fragment which combines video with a textual subtitle. <br>
+<p>Help us determine emotion depicted in a fragment which combines a video with a textual subtitle. <br>
 Please read the instructions below carefully.&nbsp;</p>
 <hr>